iamgreggarcia/codesherpa-ui/README.md

 # codesherpa-ui

-A chatbot interface.
-I extracted the frontend from [codesherpa](https://github.com/iamgreggarcia/codesherpa-fe) and made it better.
+A chatbot interface extracted from [codesherpa](https://github.com/iamgreggarcia/codesherpa-fe) and improved.

 ## Installation